Draconic1/online-cinema/README.md

-# Web application for booking cinema tickets
+# A web application for booking cinema tickets

 Here you can see some screenshots of the application: